 First, many sustainable packing peanut alternatives are widely available, including some made from corn.
 An expertly engineered structure is perhaps more sustainable.
 While it may cost more design money up front, the long-term savings for your company and the planet are worth it.
 Rather than a large box filled with air cushions, styrofoam, or packing peanuts, packaging engineers can design a much smaller—and significantly stronger—structure using only cardboard.
 Many brands are turning to home appliances packaging and cosmetic packaging designs made from cardboard rather than styrofoam.

 Olive Oil Jones, purveyors of ultra-fresh, geographically specific olive oil, did just that.
 Bottle-shaped cardboard layers and strategic cardboard air pockets cradle olive oil and vinegar all over the world.
 The company now fulfills their orders faster and saves money with more compact shipments with a significant reduction in breakage.
-As brands continue shifting to e-commerce, they will allocate more resources to efficient and sustainable packaging design.
+As brands shift to e-commerce, they will allocate more resources to efficient and sustainable packaging design.
+This means it’s becoming increasingly important to focus on putting together e-commerce packaging solutions that prioritize long-term sustainability.

 If you want to know more about Zenpack’s services